datmt/spring-boot-demo-english/demo-orm-jdbctemplate/README.md

 # spring-boot-demo-orm-jdbctemplate
-> 本 demo 主要演示了Spring Boot如何使用 JdbcTemplate 操作数据库，并且简易地封装了一个通用的 Dao 层，包括增删改查。
+> This demo demonstrates how Spring Boot can use JdbcTemplate to manipulate databases and easily encapsulates a common Dao layer, including additions, deletions, and corrections.

 ## pom.xml